feathersjs/docs/getting-started/formatting-and-hooks.md

 So far we've implemented a couple `before` hooks but we can also format our data using `after` hooks, which get called after a service method returns.

 Let's say that we want to populate the sender of each message so that we can display them in our UI.
-Instead of creating one of your own hooks, this time we'll some that come [bundled with Feathers](../hooks/bundled.md).
+Instead of creating one of your own hooks, this time we'll use some that come [bundled with Feathers](../hooks/bundled.md).
 Specifically, we'll use the `populate` and `remove` hooks that come bundled with `feathers-hooks`.

 We need to make a small change to our `src/services/message/hooks/index.js` file so that it now looks like this: